nais/doc/docs/legal/roles-responsibilities.md

 * The nais team is responsible for ensuring the nais services are up and running and available for use by the product teams.
 * The product teams are responsible for their own applications (including business logic, code, data, etc) and for how they use the nais services.

+As a **general rule** the lines of ownership goes along the project lines.
+The services running in team-projects are the responsibility of the team.
+Thus the nais-team owns the usage of cloud services running in the nais-project.
+This includes kubernetes, load-balancing and DNS.

 What constitutes a nais service, an underlying service or what is owned by a product team varies from case to case.
 In some instances, the product team is a user of common resources owned by the nais team (e.g. the ELK stack, or the kubernetes clusters).
 In these cases the nais team operates the resources and is responsibility for the service availability.